codehsbooks/introcs/Basic-Data-Structures/looping-over-a-grid.md

 var sum = 0;
 ```

+Next, we need to add a line that will access the elements in the grid.
 As shown in the previous section, we can use the row and the column to pinpoint an element in the grid using get().
+We can then add the element to our sum.
 Thus, the body of the for loop will contain:
 ```
 sum += grid.get(row, column);
 ```
+The end result